tsiake/whidbey.app/README.md

-# whidbey.io - a whidbey island merchant utility to allow local shops display their items
+# whidbey.app - a whidbey island merchant utility to allow local shops display their items
 ******
 ### To do:
 ```